-We are fortunate to enjoy the celebrations for BOTH Canada Day and the 4th of July!
+We are fortunate to enjoy the celebrations for BOTH Canada Day and the 4th of July here in White Rock.
 We live close to the U.S. border, so we have our own local festivities and fireworks for July 1st, and then take in the fireworks for Independence Day the following weekend.

-When a reader shared her recent love and photo of my Raw Strawberry Pie on my facebook page recently, I knew I wanted to post there recipe for you soon.
-I’ve been in such a flurry with end-of-year recitals, rehearsals, parties, and school activities that it just occurred to me that our holiday weekends are almost here!
+When a reader shared her recent love and photo of my Raw Strawberry Pie on my facebook page recently, I knew I wanted to post this strawberry recipe.
 This pie from Let Them Eat Vegan is absolutely perfect.
-Not only is it seasonal, beautiful, fragrant and delicious – there is no cooking required!
-While that isn’t a problem for me (we’ve had weeks of cool temps and rain), I figure many of you aren’t interested in actually baking a pie!
+Not only is it seasonal, beautiful, fragrant and delicious – there is no cooking required.
+Perfect summer food!

 One summer after picking buckets full of local ripe strawberries, I wanted to make a pie deserving of their glorious, fresh flavor.
-I created this pie, and it did the strawberries proud!
+This pie does fresh strawberries justice!

 1 cup raw pecans